-and performer.
+Informative helped me grow as both a writer and performer.
 The event allowed me to explore a diverse range of topics that would have never worked in Oratory.
-You'll learn how to discern the focus solely on educating and entertaining the
+You'll learn how to discern the line between what is and is not persuasive - and focus solely on educating and entertaining the audience!"